AvaloniaUI/avalonia-docs/docs/guides/graphics-and-animation/keyframe-animations.md

 <img src={KeyframeFadeScreenshot} alt=""/>

 The animation runs as soon as the rectangle control is loaded and can be selected by the style.
-In fact it runs in the preview pane as well!&#x20;
+In fact it runs in the preview pane as well!

 ## Animate Two Properties

-This example shows you how to animate two properties on the same timeline.&#x20;
+This example shows you how to animate two properties on the same timeline.

 ```markup
 <Window.Styles>